NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     the logic of ``--overlap-limit`` past the last image to the earliest ones.

---tri-weight <double (default: 0.0)>
+--tri-weight <double (default: 0.1)>
     The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
 A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
-It is suggested to use here 0.1 to 0.5 divided by image gsd.
-Does not apply to GCP or points constrained by a DEM via ``--heights-from-dem``.
-This adds a robust cost function with the threshold given by ``--tri-robust-threshold``.
-Set ``--camera-weight`` to 0 when
+It is suggested to use here 0.1 to 0.5.
+This will be divided by ground sample distance (GSD) to convert this constraint to pixel units, since the reprojection errors are in pixels.
+See also ``--tri-robust-threshold``.
+Does not apply to GCP or points constrained by a DEM.
-    using this.

 --tri-robust-threshold <double (default: 0.1)>
-    Use this robust threshold to attenuate large differences between initial and optimized triangulation points, after multiplying them by ``--tri-weight``.
+    Use this robust threshold to attenuate large differences between initial and optimized triangulation points, after multiplying them by ``--tri-weight`` and dividing by GSD.
+This is less than ``--robust-threshold``, as the primary goal is to reduce pixel reprojection errors, even if that results in big differences in the triangulated points.

 --rotation-weight <double (default: 0.0)>
     A higher weight will penalize more camera rotation deviations from the